Philosophy, Computing, and Artificial Intelligence

 I eat the cheese

-At this point, because the fox cannot unify "The crow has cheese" with the head of any of its beliefs, the query fails.
+Because the fox cannot unify "The crow has cheese" with the head of any of its beliefs, the query fails.
 This means that the achievement goal is not a logical consequence of the KB.

 If, however, the fox observes that "The crow has cheese," the fox can unify the subgoal "The crow has cheese" with the belief he got from observation.
 This reduces the goal list to